LucaMalavolta/PyORBIT/docs/running_pyorbit.md

 Where `sampler` is one of the boldface keywords listed in [Samplers](samplers).

-The files produced by the analysis will be stored in the folder `configuration_file/sampler/`, automatically created when specific combination *sampler* + *configuration file* is run for the first time.
+The files produced by the analysis will be stored in the folder `configuration_file/sampler/`, automatically created when a given combination *sampler* + *configuration file* is run for the first time.

 ```{admonition} Analysis preservation
 Running again a *sampler* + *configuration file* combo will not overwrite previous results.
 If you change your configuration file, most likely you will need to either delete the *configuration file* folder or (better) rename the configuration file.